PLATINUM2023

 Artists and performers

-The National Theater Project (NTP) promotes the development of artist-led, ensemble, and devised theater work while extending the reach through touring.
-Through its Creation and Touring (C&T) Grants, NTP directly supports artists and nonprofit organizations in the creation and touring of new theater works around the country.
+The National Theater Project (NTP) promotes the development of artist-led, ensemble, and devised theater work while extending their reach through touring.
+Through its Creation and Touring Grants, NTP directly supports artists and nonprofit organizations in the creation and touring of new theater works around the country.
 Since its launch in 2010, NTP has distributed funding to artists and presenters, and is one of the few funding sources for devised theater in the country.
-To date, NTP has funded 96 new works of artist-led, collaborative, ensemble, and devised theater, reaching audiences in 45 states, and has awarded 75 Artist Development Awards to artists who were not selected as grantees during their final application round.
-Funded ensembles have come from 24 different states.
-In addition to the C&T grants, NTP supports artists through several initiatives and supplemental grants including regional convenings; cohort meetings; Presentation; Presenter Travel; and Transition grants
+To date, NTP has funded 108 new works of artist-led, collaborative, ensemble, and devised theater, reaching audiences in 43 states, Washington DC, Puerto Rico, and on multiple international US military bases.
+Funded ensembles have come from 23 different states as well as Puerto Rico.
+In addition to the Creation and Touring Grants, NTP supports artists through several initiatives and supplemental grants including regional convenings; cohort meetings; Presentation; Presenter Travel; and Transition grants.

 Population(s) Served